docker/docs/atomist/index.md

 chain.
 It will extract metadata from container images, evaluate the data, and help you understand the state of the image.

-By integrating Atomist into your systems and repositories, you will obtain new, essential information about your containers.
-Beyond collecting and presenting data, Atomist can help you further by giving you recommendations, notifications, validation, and more.
+Integrating Atomist into your systems and repositories grants you essential information about the images you build, and the containers running in production.
+Beyond collecting and visualizing information, Atomist can help you further by giving you recommendations, notifications, validation, and more.

 Example capabilities made possible with Atomist are: